luanesouza/dumbo100719-review-grupo2/README.md

 An artist can, of course, have many paintings.
 Paintings can only be in one gallery at a time, and only have one artist.
 Galleries can have many paintings.

 * What are your models?

+Artist, Paintings, galleries

 * What does your schema look like?

 * What are the relationships between your models?
+Artist has_many Paintings
+Painting belongs_to Artist, Painting belongs_to Gallery
+Gallery has_many Paintings

 ### Class Attributes and Methods